 Summary Audit Report prepared by Solidified for Pixowl covering the Sandbox Asset smart contract (and inherited dependencies).
 Process and Delivery Three (3) independent Solidified experts performed an unbiased and isolated audit of the code below.
-The debrief took place on September 4th, 2019, and the final results are presented here.
+The debrief took place on October 30th, 2019, and the final results are presented here.
 Audited Files The following contracts were covered during the audit: - src/Asset.sol - src/Asset/ERC1155ERC721.sol - contracts_common/src/Interfaces/ERC1155.sol - contracts common/src/Interfaces/ERC1155TokenReceiver.sol - contracts common/src/Interfaces/ERC721.sol - contracts_common/src/Interfaces/ERC165.sol - contracts_common/src/Interfaces/ERC721Events.sol - contracts common/src/Interfaces/ERC721TokenReceiver.sol - contracts common/src/Libraries/AddressUtils.sol - contracts_common/src/Libraries/ObjectLib32.sol - contracts common/src/Libraries/SafeMath.sol - contracts common/src/BaseWithStorage/SuperOperators.sol - contracts_common/src/BaseWithStorage/Admin.sol - src/Asset/GenesisBouncer.sol Notes The audit was performed on commit 0e8a86c9e9d8f7b39659af537d6a7990428d71bc and Solidity compiler version 0.5.9.
 Follow up was performed on commit 2c32a7b78296e914fe6157fed2ad51b93cc78c99.
+An audit of all changes up to commit 7022ce38f81363b8b75a64e6457f6923d91960d6 was subsequently performed with no new issues found.

+Intended Behavior

-Intended Behavior The contract implements both ERC-721 and ERC-1155, in order to represent in-game assets.
+The contract implements both ERC-721 and ERC-1155, in order to represent in-game assets.

 Issues Found

 Critical

-1. Duplicated token Ids are possible
+1. Duplicated token lds are possible

 The mint functions allow for the creation of tokens with duplicate ids, if the minter passes 0x0 as the hash for the tokens.
 This will lead to duplicates ids, which can cause all sorts of unwanted consequences in the system.

 Recommendation

 Check if the hash passed is different from 0.

 Follow up [17.09.2019]

 The issue has been fixed and is no longer present in commit 2c32a7b78296e914fe6157fed2ad51b93cc78c99.

 Major

 No major issues have been found.